BennyG9/connect4-robot/README.md

 - Enable human-vs-robot interface and gameplay

 ## How it Works
-**Mechanical Design:**
+**Mechanical Design:**\
-\nThe piece cart is made up of two parts: the tray, free to rotate about a single rod, and the servo car which tilts the free-moving tray to slide the piece into the column funnels.
+The piece cart is made up of two parts: the tray, free to rotate about a single rod, and the servo car which tilts the free-moving tray to slide the piece into the column funnels.
 This cart is attached to a GT2 timing belt which is pulled by a cheap DC motor geared down with a ratio of 25:1.
-**Control System:**
+\**Control System:**

 **Sensing:**